 For more information on the Navigator Program and application, please visit here.

-The Navigator Program provides deep implementation and coaching support for schools implementing AF’s curriculum.
+The Navigator Program provides deep implementation support for schools using AF’s curriculum.
 You will receive one-on-one coaching on a weekly basis to support you in your journey to drive student achievement at your school(s).
 We set a high bar for rigor and engagement.
 We give students rigorous grade-level curriculum, and we give teachers and leaders the skills and tools they need to implement the curriculum.